GreenSoupDeveloper/GreenSoupDeveloper/README.md

 # Hi there :)
 ![gifmaker_me](https://github.com/GreenSoupDeveloper/GreenSoupDeveloper/assets/109924369/5be6c8b7-8a03-45ee-b5ee-c42b7a733890)

-* Im a amateur Programmer and a bad artist, and also a bit of Musician.
+* Im a amateur Programmer and aspiring to artist, and also a tiny bit of Musician.
 I live in Venezuela and i like the soup <Strong>lol</Strong>.
-* Im currently learning Source Engine development and idk, doing stuff.
+* Im currently just doing whathever comes to my brain.
-* I want to be a professional programmer :)
+* I want to be a professional programmer and artist :)

 ### My Discord: greensoupdev